What Is The Intentional Endowments Network?

 The Intentional Endowments Network is a peer learning network of colleges, universities, and other mission-driven institutional investors working together to achieve their risk and return objectives through investment actions that create a thriving, sustainable economy.
-As of March 2019, we have nearly 160 network members including endowments, asset managers, investment consultants, nonprofit partners and individuals.
+As of January 2020, we have over 160 network members including endowments, asset managers, investment consultants, nonprofit partners and individuals.

 This broad-based, collaborative network focuses on creating: